The Local Area

 Locations in and around the village were chosen for many of the scenes for the film ‘The Baker'(2006), starring Damien Lewis.

-Within the conservation village of Grosmont, there is the large historic church of St. Nicholas with its imposing Norman nave, reputedly the best in Wales. http://www.grosmont.org
+Within the conservation village of Grosmont, there is the large historic church of St. Nicholas with its imposing Norman nave, reputedly the best in Wales.
+The Church and Nave now have wheelchair accessibility.

-The quaint post office and shop selling a good range of necessities and icecream is open every morning except Sunday and most afternoons.
+The quaint post office and shop selling a good range of necessities and ice-cream is open every morning currently except Sunday.

 The Angel Inn is a privately owned and friendly pub with a small restaurant and serves a variety of mainly local drinks and very good food.
 Close to the village is Part-y-Seal, one of the oldest properties in the area with its wonderful gardens and tearoom, serving light lunches and cream teas.